-- Students remain eligible for financial aid, if otherwise eligible. - SAP Warning - A student not meeting one or both requirements will be placed on SAP Warning for the next semester or payment period.
-Retaking failed or withdrawn coursework while on SAP Warning may help students avoid the 15-week suspension dismissal period.
-Students remain eligible for financial aid, if otherwise eligible. - SAP Suspension - A student previously on SAP Warning and who continued to not meet one or both requirements in a subsequent semester or payment period will be placed in SAP Suspension, will lose eligibility for student financial aid and be dismissed for 15 weeks, unless they successfully appeal. - SAP Probation - Students applying for reinstatement after observing suspension through an appeal are on SAP Probation and must adhere to an Academic Plan for the next semester or payment period, at minimum.
+- Students applying for reinstatement after observing suspension through an appeal are on SAP Probation and must adhere to an Academic Plan for the next semester or payment period, at minimum.
 Students with extended Academic Plans will not be dismissed if they continue to fulfill their Academic Plan each semester or payment period.
-Unless otherwise specified, financial aid eligibility is regained upon reinstatement. - Students must fulfill the requirements of their Academic Plan to be updated to SAP Met. - Students may request to change their program during reinstatement but will be required to: - Retake failed courses that apply to the new program (i.e., UNV, CWV, applicable general education coursework) - Meet all terms and conditions of the initial reinstatement. - Meet any programmatic admissions requirements of the new program. - Be academically and financially responsible for any credits previously taken, no longer applied to the new program. - Enroll in any additional credits needed for the new program. - Students that fail to meet overall requirements by the end of the Academic Plan, will be expelled from the University for one year. - Students may apply for a final reinstatement through an appeal after observing the expulsion period.
+Unless otherwise specified, financial aid eligibility is regained upon reinstatement. - Students must fulfill the requirements of their Academic Plan to be updated to SAP Met. - Students may request to change their program during reinstatement but will be required to: - Retake failed courses that apply to the new program (i.e., UNV, CWV, applicable general education coursework). - Meet all terms and conditions of the initial reinstatement. - Meet any programmatic admissions requirements of the new program. - Be academically and financially responsible for any credits previously taken, no longer applied to the new program. - Enroll in any additional credits needed for the new program. - Students that fail to meet overall requirements by the end of the Academic Plan, will be expelled from the University for one year. - Students may apply for a final reinstatement through an appeal after observing the expulsion period.
 The Academic Plan process will determine the requirements as stated above.
-Unless otherwise specified, financial aid eligibility is regained upon reinstatement. - Students who do not successfully complete the Academic Plan upon returning from expulsion will not be granted any additional attempts to continue and will be permanently expelled. - Appealing Suspension: - Students may file an appeal for a one-time, immediate reinstatement if they meet the qualifications below: - Bachelor-level students with a 1.95 GPA or higher, who can obtain both a 2.0 GPA and 67% completion of the semester or payment period, as outlined in the Academic Plan. - Master and doctoral-level students with a 2.95 GPA or higher, who can obtain both a 3.0 GPA and 67% completion of the semester or payment period, as outlined in the Academic Plan. - Students granted an immediate reinstatement, waiving the 15-week suspension, who fail to meet the GPA and
+Unless otherwise specified, financial aid eligibility is regained upon reinstatement. - Students who do not successfully complete the Academic Plan upon returning from expulsion will not be granted any additional attempts to continue and will be permanently expelled. - Appealing Suspension: - Students may file an appeal for a one-time, immediate reinstatement if they meet the qualifications below:

-- completion rate at the next SAP evaluation point will be expelled for one year. - Students granted an immediate reinstatement, waiving the one-year expulsion, who fail to meet the GPA and completion rate at the next SAP evaluation point will be permanently expelled. - · SAP Notifications - Students not meeting SAP are notified via their student portal and via mail
+- Bachelor-level students with a 1.95 GPA or higher, who can obtain both a 2.0 GPA and 67% completion of the semester or payment period, as outlined in the Academic Plan. - Master and doctoral-level students with a 2.95 GPA or higher, who can obtain both a 3.0 GPA and 67% completion of the semester or payment period, as outlined in the Academic Plan. - Students granted an immediate reinstatement, waiving the 15-week suspension, who fail to meet the GPA and completion rate at the next SAP evaluation point will be expelled for one year. - Students granted an immediate reinstatement, waiving the one-year expulsion, who fail to meet the GPA and completion rate at the next SAP evaluation point will be permanently expelled. - SAP Notifications - Students not meeting SAP are notified via their student portal and via mail